-Cost approach

-Valuation techniques that reflect the current replacement cost of the service capacity of an asset.
+Cost approach Valuation techniques that reflect the current replacement cost of the service capacity of an asset.

-Each valuation technique requires inputs that reflect the assumptions that buyers and sellers would use when pricing the asset or liability, including assumptions about risks.
+Each valuation technique requires inputs that reflect the assumptions that Each valuation technique requires inputs that reflect the assumptions that buyers and sellers would use when pricing the asset or liability, including assumptions about risks.
 When selecting a valuation technique, the Shire gives priority to those techniques that maximise the use of observable inputs and minimise the use of unobservable inputs.
-Inputs that are developed using market data (such as publicly available information on actual transactions) and reflect the assumptions that buyers and sellers would generally use when pricing the asset or liability are considered observable, whereas inputs for which market data is not available and therefore are developed using the best information available about such assumptions are considered unobservable.
+Inputs that are developed using market data (such as publicly available information on actual transactions) and reflect the assumptions that buyers and sellers would generally use when pricing the asset or liability are considered observable, whereas inputs for which market data is not available, and therefore are developed using the heat information. data is not available and therefore are developed using the best information available about such assumptions are considered unobservable.

-i) Impairment of assets

-In accordance with Australian Accounting Standards the Shire's assets, other than inventories, are assessed at each reporting date to determine whether there is any indication they may be impaired
+j) Impairment of assets In accordance with Australian Accounting Standards the Shire's assets, other than inventories, are assessed at each reporting date to determine whether there is any indication they may be impaired.

-Where such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, to the asset's carrying amount except for non-financial assets that are
+Where such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use, to the asset's carrying amount except for non-financial assets that are:

-- land and buildings classified as property, plant and equipment; - infrastructure: or - vested improvements that the local government controls, in circumstances where there has been an impairment indication of a general decrease in asset values.
+- land and buildings classified as property, plant and equipment;

+- infrastructure; or vested improvements that the local government controls, in - of commissions of the folial special methodology in circumstances where there has been an impairment indication of a general decrease in asset values.